 "The U.S. Food and Drug Administration today approved Breo Ellipta (fluticasone furoate and vilanterol inhalation powder) for the long-term, once-daily, maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary di"...

-BREO ELLIPTA should not be initiated in patients during rapidly deteriorating or potentially life-threatening episodes of COPD.
-BREO ELLIPTA has not been studied in patients with acutely deteriorating COPD.
+BREO ELLIPTA should not be initiated in patients during rapidly deteriorating or potentially life-threatening episodes of COPD or asthma.
+BREO ELLIPTA has not been studied in subjects with acutely deteriorating COPD or asthma.
 The initiation of BREO ELLIPTA in this setting is not appropriate.

 BREO ELLIPTA should not be used for the relief of acute symptoms, i.e., as rescue therapy for the treatment of acute episodes of bronchospasm.
 BREO ELLIPTA has not been studied in the relief of acute symptoms and extra doses should not be used for that purpose.
 Acute symptoms should be treated with an inhaled, short-acting beta2-agonist.